systemd-cryptsetup@.service, systemd-cryptsetup — Full disk decryption logic

 If a key file is explicitly configured (via the third column in

 /etc/crypttab), a key read from it is used.
-If a PKCS#11 token is configured
+If a PKCS#11 token, FIDO2 token or

 If no key file is configured explicitly this way, a key file is automatically loaded